-Curd rice recipe?
-What recipe is there for curd rice!
-This could be the thing running behind many of you, for whom it is a everyday thing.
-But there are people who really have no idea about how to make curd rice/ thayir sadam or some of you want to know more precisely.
+Is there a recipe?
+This could be the thing running behind many of you, for whom it is an everyday thing.
+But there are people who really have no idea about how to make thayir sadam or some of you want to know more precisely.

 Curd rice / Thayir sadam recipe

 - ½ cup Raw rice I used sona masoori